jump-dev/Convex.jl/docs/src/contributing.md

    or `ComplexStructOfVec{T}`.
 Here a `Tape` refers to a lazy sequence of sparse affine operators that will be applied to a vector of variables.
 The central computational task of Convex is to compose this sequence of operators (and thus enact it's extended formulations).
-For atoms, `conic_form!` generally either creates a new object using Convex' primitives (e.g. another problem) and calls `conic_form!` on that, or, when that isn't possible, calls `operate` to manipulate the tape objects themselves (e.g. to add a new operation to the composition).
+For atoms, `conic_form!` generally either creates a new object using Convex' primitives (for example, another problem) and calls `conic_form!` on that, or, when that isn't possible, calls `operate` to manipulate the tape objects themselves (for example, to add a new operation to the composition).
    We try to minimize the amount of `operate` methods and defer to existing primitives when possible.
    `conic_form!` can also create new constraints and add them directly to the model.
 It is easy to create constraints of the form "vector-affine-function-in-cone" for any of MOI's many supported cones;